Amohammadi2/GSDL/README.md

 ## Project status

-You can see the current status of the project here
+You can see the current status of the project [HERE](https://github.com/Amohammadi2/GSDL/projects/1)

+## Project structure

+This project is based on python [SLY package](https://sly.readthedocs.io/en/latest/sly.html) and the file structure of this project is as follows:

+- `lexer.py`: Contains the lexer and the tokens
+- `parser.py`: Contains the parser and the grammer rules
+- `preprocessor.py`: Contains the preprocessor and the node visitors that make changes to the `GSDL` parse tree to turn it into a `GraphQL` parse tree.
+- `transpiler.py`: Contains the GraphQL transipler that will output the modified parse tree to a file or ...